Losant/losant-docs/docs/devices/overview.md

 ## Device Communication Log

-The device communication log is similar to the [application communication log](/applications/overview/#communication-log) in that is displays a real-time stream of events; it differs from the application log in that these events are specific to the device currently being viewed, instead of across the application as a whole.
+The device communication log is similar to the [application log](/applications/overview/#communication-log) in that is displays a real-time stream of events; it differs from the application log in that these events are specific to the device currently being viewed, instead of across the application as a whole.
 A number of different events will display within the log, such as:

 * State reports for the device, whether they come via the device itself through the [Losant broker](/mqtt/overview/#the-losant-message-broker), via a [workflow](/workflows/overview/) or through the [Losant REST API](/rest-api/device/#send-state).
 * [Commands](/devices/commands/) sent to the device, sent via any of the channels mentioned above.